 For example, bring in plants or flowers that are easy to care for, place bird feeders outside a window, or get a table-top terrarium that requires minimal care.

-If your senior loved one is able to enjoy playing games like Scrabble, work on crossword puzzles, or do jigsaw puzzles, these are great ways to have fun and boost mental health at the same time.
+If your loved one enjoys playing games like Scrabble, working on crossword puzzles, or doing jigsaw puzzles, these are great ways to have fun while boosting mental health.

 To make sure they’ll be enjoyable and satisfying, choose games that match your older adult’s abilities.